JaedanC/PythonTutorial/docs/Basics.md

 - ValueError
 - FileNotFoundError

 It doesn't take much to trigger an error.
-Some errors are unrecoverable fullstop (Syntax Errors -> You just suck at coding and Python doesn't know how to interpret what you wrote).
+Some errors are unrecoverable fullstop (Syntax Errors -> You wrote invalid Python code and Python doesn't know how to interpret what you wrote).
 But most other errors can be recovered from as long as you as the coder anticipate them, and provide it with some steps to take if an error occurs.
 This can be done using the **try** and **except** block in Python.

 ### Try/Except